7 things you need to know about working with a book publicist

 1. Experienced book publicists charge from $3,000 to $5,000 a month.

-They also require at least a three-month commitment so that they can build, and then take advantage of, momentum.
+They also require at least a three-month commitment so that they can build momentum, then take advantage it.
 Ideally, you’ll begin working together before your book is released.

 If a publicist offers guarantees, walk away.